 The Gottman Institute was surprised to find that couples whose relationships continued to be strong over time were devoting only an extra five hours a week to their marriages.
 This was coined "The Five Magic Hours."
-These extra hours consist of small actions and when done on a regular basis can improve and strengthen your relationship (that's less than one hour a day!)
+These extra hours consist of small actions.
+When done on a regular basis, they can improve and strengthen your relationship (that's less than one hour a day!).

-- Spending a few minutes in the morning talking about your upcoming day. - Debriefing at the end of each day with a stress-reducing conversation where partners actively listen to each other review their day. - Finding some way to express admiration and appreciation to your partner every day. - Showing affection toward your partner daily (John Gottman and his wife, Dr. Julie Schwartz Gottman, have a 6-second rule for kisses in their relationship - all kisses last at least six seconds). - Spending time weekly really talking to each other.
-Ask questions about your partner's hope and dreams, plans at work or home...know each other intimately.
+- Spend a few minutes in the morning talking about your upcoming day. - Debrief at the end of each day with a stress-reducing conversation where partners actively listen to each other review their day. - Find some way to express admiration and appreciation to your partner every day. - Show affection toward your partner daily (John Gottman and his spouse/partner, Dr. Julie Schwartz Gottman, have a 6-second rule for kisses in their relationship - all kisses last at least six seconds). - Spend time weekly really talking to each other.
+Ask questions about your partner's hopes and dreams, plans at work or home...know each other intimately.

 "One of the great illusions of our time is that love is self-sustaining.
 It is not.
 Love must be fed and nurtured, constantly renewed.
-That demand ingenuity and consideration, but first and foremost, it demands time."
+That demands ingenuity and consideration, but first and foremost, it demands time."- David Mace

-- David Mace